Draftfcb: In Your Face Recruitment Hack

 A recruiting idea disguised as a sales lesson

 The mechanism is simple.
 Use a public challenge to attract people who can communicate clearly under constraints, then let the internet do the first round of filtering through visibility and voting signals.
+Because the entry is a short video work sample, the first screen is proof, not claims.

 In global agency recruiting and employer branding, open challenges like this turn hiring into content and let capability show up in public rather than on a CV.